Ueda-Ichitaka/Python_starter/Sample Scripts/README.md

 # Sample Scripts

 Here are some simple scripts running on all systems with python.
-To execute a script type [sudo] python /path/to/script.py in your shell
+To execute a script type `python /path/to/script.py` in your shell

 ## kl.py
 Simple semi-functioning Keylogger.
 Serves as example for file io and hardware hooks.